xenharmonic-devs/sonic-weave/BUILTIN.md

 `scale`

 ### PrimeMapping
-Construct a prime mapping for tempering intervals to real cents.
-Remaining primes are converted to real cents without tempering.
+Construct a prime mapping for tempering intervals to specified cents.
+Remaining primes are left untempered.
 #### Parameters:

-`...primeCents`
+`...newPrimes`

 ### primes
 Obtain an array of prime numbers such that start <= p <= end.